RBprogr/template-react/README.md

 template with prettier, eslint and babel configured

-just clone repository and run in terminal: npm install for install depedencies, and run : npx eslint . for encouter and fix errors.
+just clone repository and run in terminal:
+"npm install"
+for install depedencies, and run :
+"npx eslint . "
+for encouter and fix errors.